x2on/FSOpenInWhatsApp/README.md

 ```

 ## System support
-iOS 6.0+ is currently supported.
+iOS 7.0+ is currently supported.
+If you need to support iOS 6.0 you could use `pod 'FSOpenInWhatsApp', '1.2'`

 ## License